10 Research Opportunities in the US for International High School Students

 Cost: $5,060

-Eligibility: Motivated students between ages 16 and 17 who are interested in computer science
+Eligibility: Students between ages 16 and 17 who are interested in computer science

-University of Berkeley offers motivated high school students the opportunity to sharpen their computer science skills and experience life at college over two jam-packed weeks.
-This Summer Academy welcomes anyone (between the ages of 16 and17) who is interested in computer science, even if they may not have prior coding experience.
-Based on one of UC Berkeley’s undergraduate courses, this program introduces you to powerful computer science concepts, collaborative programming, problem-solving and a series of interesting coding challenges.
-After an initial introduction to coding languages and computing fundamentals, you will develop your own programming project as part of the program.
-Mentors and Resident Assistants at UC Berkeley will also plan several activities and excursions to help you connect with your peers and make sure you make the most of your time at Berkeley - aiming to truly prepare you for college.
+The University of California, Berkeley offers high school students the opportunity to refine their computer science skills and experience life at college over two weeks.
+This Summer Academy welcomes all high schoolers, with no prior coding experience required.
+Based on one of UC Berkeley’s undergraduate courses, this program introduces you to computer science concepts, collaborative programming, problem-solving, and coding challenges.
+After an introduction to coding languages and computing fundamentals, you will develop your own programming project.
+Mentors and Resident Assistants at UC Berkeley will plan activities and excursions to help you connect with your peers.

 Jahaan Singh is a writer and actor currently based in Mumbai.
 She spent most of the last decade living in New York City, where she worked with The New York Times.
 She graduated with honors in Economics and Dramatic Literature from New York University (NYU).